 So, why is there swelling after total knee replacement?
-Surgery for a total knee replacement requires a 10 - 12 inch surface incision.
-The muscles are then cut in order to reach the joint.
-One the joint has been exposed, the surfaces of the arthritic bone are cut in order to install the implant.
+Surgery for a total knee replacement requires a 10 - 12-inch surface incision.
+The muscles are then cut to reach the joint.
+One the joint has been exposed, the surfaces of the arthritic bone are cut to install the implant.

-surgery there will be swelling in and around knee joint and incision line.
+The answer depends on how far post-op you are and the amount of swelling you are experiencing.
+Usually, after surgery, there will be swelling in and around the knee joint and incision line.

 This is normal and should not be cause for concern.
 It will decrease gradually over the next 3 – 6 months.
-In some cases swelling also occurs in the lower leg and shin area.
-This happens especially after sitting for extended periods of time without having the leg elevated.
+In some cases, the swelling also occurs in the lower leg and shin area.
+This happens especially after sitting for extended periods without having the leg elevated.

 What should you do to help alleviate swelling after knee replacement?

 As we have heard so many times icing is the best treatment.
-It is also important to elevate the leg when sitting and to avoid standing for long periods of time.
+It is also important to elevate the leg when sitting and to avoid standing for long periods.

 If you see swelling at the ankle when lying down, elevate your lower leg by placing a pillow under the calf and/or ankle.
 This will facilitate lymphatic drainage and thus help reduce the swelling.

 Any time there is a substantial increase of swelling after total knee replacement you should contact your doctor ASAP.

 Please if you have a real life experience or you liked what I have shared with you here please comment in comment section so that other people who read this can get benefited.